Concrete Safety

 Proper eye protection is essential when working with cement or concrete.
 Eyes are particularly vulnerable to blowing dust, splattering concrete, and other foreign objects.
 On some jobs it may be advisable to wear full-cover goggles or safety glasses with side shields.
 Remember that sight is precious.
 Protect the head and eyes by using proper safety equipment and remaining alert.

-All materials used to make concrete-portland cement, coarse aggregate, sand, and water-can be quite heavy even in small quantities.
-When lifting heavy materials, your back should be straight, legs bent, and the weight between your legs as close to the body as possible.
+All materials used to make concrete-portland cement, coarse aggregate, sand, and water can be quite heavy even in small quantities.
+When lifting heavy materials, your back should be straight, your legs bent, and the weight between your legs as close to the body as possible.
 Do not twist at the waist while lifting or carrying these items.
 Rather than straining your back with a heavy load, get help.
 Remember to use your head, not your back.

 Let mechanical equipment work to your advantage by placing concrete as close as possible to its final position.
 After the concrete is deposited in the desired area by chute, pump, or wheelbarrow, it should be pushed, not lifted, into final position with a shovel.
 A short-handled, square-end shovel is an effective tool for spreading concrete, but special concrete rakes or come-alongs also can be used.
 Excessive horizontal movement of the concrete not only requires extra effort, but may also lead to segregation of the concrete ingredients.